Sometimes you just feel knocked off your feet by a big life change — maybe a death of a parent, a divorce, or losing your job at mid-life.

 I’m a better person on the other side of loss, but it’s not as simple as “When one door closes, another door opens.”
 Because the missing line there is, “it’s hell in the hallway.”

 After my father died suddenly when I was 33, I was a bit thrown for at least a year.
 Most people my age had not been around death at all.
 My friends couldn’t relate to what I was feeling.
 I can see today that it was a spiritual journey I was on, and part of the stress of it was that people didn’t get me.

 On the inside, it felt like there was a rip in the Universe that felt disorienting and intriguing at the same time.
 Where could I talk about that?

 Strangely, this wasn’t as stressful as it sounds, on the one hand.
 It was like a fascinating sci-fi movie that was waking me up to something so much bigger than myself.
 My dreams, visions, and insights were profound during that time.

 But feeling alone with it was hugely stressful.
-I didn’t know how to relate to my friends or partner for a while.
-Getting basic things done felt like walking through mud.
+I didn’t know how to relate to anyone for a while.

 My Experience Helping Others with Grief and Loss

 I worked for six years in a Hospice agency and loved it.
 I felt deeply appreciative for every moment of being alive, and grateful to be up close with people facing the ultimate life questions.
 I learned how to be with it all and to maintain my own inner calm.